 Advantages of comparative advertising include the following ones.

 - Brand awareness increase.
 If you compare your products to the products of a bigger brand, you can boost your brand awareness significantly.
-Providing reasonable facts that make your company a better decision than a well-known brand is an effective way to attract the attention of a big audience.
-This will definitely work in your brand’s favor.
+Providing reasonable facts that make your company a better decision than a well-known brand is an effective way to attract the attention of a big audience, which will work in your brand’s favor.

 - More informed customer decisions.
-Very often consumers don’t carry out research because they’ve got used to buying this particular item for years.
-Hence, they are not familiar with the situation in your niche.
-Competitive advertising is a game-changer here.
-You can even demonstrate the flaws of your competitors but keep in mind that you should clearly cover the way you outperform competitors in this particular aspect.
+Consumers often don’t carry out their research because they’ve got used to buying this particular item for years.
+They are not familiar with the situation in your niche, and thus, competitive advertising is a game-changer here.
+You can even demonstrate the flaws of your competitors but keep in mind that you should cover the way you outperform competitors in this particular aspect as well.

 - Your brand can be subject to the law.
-This is the worst outcome, still, every marketer can face it.
-To avoid legal wrangling, check and prove every claim you make in your ad.
-Don’t mislead consumers and follow the rules we’ve outlined in the previous section.
+This is the worst outcome, but still, every marketer can face it.
+Check and prove every claim you make in your ad to avoid legal wrangling.
+Don’t mislead your consumers and follow the rules we’ve outlined in the previous section.

 - You can harm your reputation.
-Comparing your brand to a smaller company and excessive bullying can scare away your audience.
-People can find this strategy as a cheap trick so don’t go too far with your claims.
-Your ad should be lighthearted.
+Comparing your brand to a smaller company and excessive bullying can scare away your customers.
+People can perceive this strategy as a cheap trick, so don’t go too far with your claims.
+Remember that your ad should be light-hearted.

 - You can lose customers.
-This may be the result of the previous statement.
-The only difference is that you risk not only wasting advertising money in vain by scaring away potential clients but losing your existing ones who might consider your brand unworthy.
+This may be the consequence of your damaged reputation.
+You risk not only wasting advertising money by scaring away potential clients but losing your existing ones who might consider your brand unworthy.
 Do not forget that your key aim here is not to diminish your competitor’s achievements but to highlight yours.

-In spite of more disadvantages, comparative advertising is a great marketing strategy.
-Big brands often choose it for their campaigns.
-Look at the examples below.
+Despite all the risks and disadvantages, comparative advertising is still a great marketing strategy.
+Big brands often choose it for their campaigns, just like the one in the example below.

-To make a good impression, big brands poke fun at other brands but the jokes are kind and light-hearted.
+Big brands sometimes poke fun at other brands to make a good impression, but the jokes are kind and light-hearted.
 Check out an example of comparative advertising produced by BMW.
 The brand knows that each child has their favorite superhero like Spiderman or Batman, so the brand turned BMW into a superhero.
-They hint that even Mercedes wants to become a BMW.
+They hint that even a Mercedes wants to become a BMW.
 This funny ad encouraged tens of thousands of likes and retweets.

-So, now you know pretty much about the pros and cons of comparative advertising, get inspired by the examples, and create your outstanding campaign.
+Now that you know about the pros and cons of comparative advertising, you can get inspired by the examples and create your outstanding campaign.

 - Here you’ll find a quick guide to comparative advertising.